ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 - MAT <- proposed method
 a tactile closed-loop method capable of realizing grasps provided by a coarse initial positioning of the hand above an object
-(1) allows to learn grasp primitives in a generative manner via maximum entropy deep RL
+(1) allows to learn grasp action primitives in a generative manner via maximum entropy deep RL
+**action primitives** include
+  (i) decisions of granular movements of each of the fingers, lifting the end-effector for pick-up
+  (ii) reopening the fingers and adjusting the end-effector position and orientation
+(2)

 - Features of MAT
 (1) use tactile and proprioceptive info